Story Hour with Shaleen

 Enjoy centuries-old exercise and holistic health practices that help you feel alive and well.

-with Joe Pandolfo, certified Tai Chi & Qigong Instructor, Reiki Master, Acupuncture Detoxification Specialist and board director for the CT Society of Acupuncturists
+Weekly with Joe Pandolfo, certified Tai Chi & Qigong Instructor, Reiki Master, Acupuncture Detoxification Specialist and board director for the CT Society of Acupuncturists.

 Join Tina Rice of Yoga Me Happy CT for yoga inside!